TRANSACTIONS OF THE ROYAL SOCIETY OF TROPICAL MEDICINE AND HYGIENE

 Tropical Diseases Travel Medicine and Vaccines, published by SPRINGERNATURE, stands at the forefront of research in the fields of infectious diseases and public health, with an impressive impact factor that signifies its relevance and influence.
 Since its inception in 2015, this peer-reviewed journal has maintained an open access policy, ensuring that cutting-edge research on tropical diseases and travel medicine is readily available to researchers, professionals, and students worldwide.
 The journal currently ranks in the Q2 Quartile for both Infectious Diseases and Public Health, Environmental and Occupational Health, reflecting its substantial contribution to these critical areas of study.
 With a strong Scopus rank of #176 in Public Health and #138 in Infectious Diseases, it serves as a vital platform for innovative studies that advance understanding and response strategies related to tropical diseases.
 For its vast audience, Tropical Diseases Travel Medicine and Vaccines not only acts as a bridge connecting researchers with practical applications but also nurtures academic discourse essential for future advancements in global health.

-Advancing global health through aviation and tropical expertise.
+Empowering global health through tropical medicine insights.